Disclaimer: In order to facilitate my thoughts on Thinx, I was sent a free pair of Thinx for review.

-For this reason I switched to a menstrual cup years ago and haven’t looked back.
+For this reason, I switched to a menstrual cup years ago and haven’t looked back.
 Since removing tampons from my body and cupboards, my periods have been so much better.
 My cup and a panty liner became my new routine.

 Then I had my first baby.
-Postpartum bleeding is no joke and obviously a cup wasn’t an option.
+Postpartum bleeding is no joke and obviously, a cup wasn’t an option.
 However, traditional pads now made me break out in a horrible rash.
 No detail needed, just know that it wasn’t fun at all!

 This led to me realizing most pads had a lot of questionable chemicals in them as well.
 So I made the switch to momma cloth for postpartum bleeding, light days, and backup for my cup.

 Momma cloth, while soft and gentle to my lady parts, along with being natural, has it’s own challenges.
 The most notorious challenge is the way they slide to the back, failing to fully protect against leaks.
-After trying several brands and they all slid backwards, I just accepted that’s how they are.
+After trying several brands and they all slid backward, I just accepted that’s how they are.

-I settled for less than perfect, because less than perfect is better than toxic chemicals being permitted to enter my body.
+I settled for less than perfect because less than perfect is better than toxic chemicals being permitted to enter my body.
 I made less than perfect work.